-I recommend every artist attempt to mix their first few songs so they have an idea of what goes into the mixing process and so that they can communicate effectively with their mixer, instead of saying things like “Make it sound magical!”.
+I recommend every artist attempt to mix their first few songs before they use any online mixing and mastering services, so they have an idea of what goes into the mixing process and so that they can communicate effectively with their mixer, instead of saying things like “Make it sound magical!”.
 And who knows you might actually become a wizard at mixing your own stuff.
 However, 90% of the time you’ll get better results if you get an engineer to mix it as they’ll not only provide “fresh trained ears” but they’ll hopefully have had a lot of practice mixing songs.

 The keyword here is practice.
 Just like if you took piano lessons as a kid, you’ll know that you only got better when you kept practicing a ridiculous amount of time, the same goes for mixing.
 I personally have probably mixed and mastered over a 1000 songs in the last three years alone (I haven’t counted so don’t quote me on that).
 But you can probably imagine I like most audio engineers have heard it all by now.